Sperm Cramps: What They Are, Causes, Symptoms and When to Seek Help

 4. Sexually Transmitted Infections (STIs)

 STIs like gonorrhea or chlamydia can irritate your reproductive tract, which can cause discharge, burning, testicular discomfort, or painful ejaculation.
+The WHO Male Reproductive Health Norms (2025) emphasize that untreated STIs are a primary factor in secondary male infertility.

 5. Prostate or Testicular Conditions